axoflow/axosyslog-core-docs/content/docs/chapter-sources/configuring-sources-wildcard-file/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

 The `wildcard-file()` source collects log messages from multiple plain-text files from multiple directories.
-The `wildcard-file()` source is available in {{% productparam "abbrev" %}} version {{% conditional-text include-if="ose" %}}3.10{{% /conditional-text %}}{{% conditional-text include-if="pe" %}}7.0.3{{% /conditional-text %}} and later.
+The `wildcard-file()` source is available in {{% param "product.abbrev" %}} version {{% conditional-text include-if="ose" %}}3.10{{% /conditional-text %}}{{% conditional-text include-if="pe" %}}7.0.3{{% /conditional-text %}} and later.

-The {{% productparam "abbrev" %}} application notices if a file is renamed or replaced with a new file, so it can correctly follow the file even if logrotation is used.
-When {{% productparam "abbrev" %}} is restarted, it records the position of the last sent log message in the persist file, and continues to send messages from this position after the restart.
-The location of the persist file depends on the package you installed {{% productparam "abbrev" %}} from, typically it is `/var/lib/syslog-ng/syslog-ng.persist` or `/opt/syslog-ng/var/syslog-ng.persist/var/lib/syslog-ng/syslog-ng.persist`.
+The {{% param "product.abbrev" %}} application notices if a file is renamed or replaced with a new file, so it can correctly follow the file even if logrotation is used.
+When {{% param "product.abbrev" %}} is restarted, it records the position of the last sent log message in the persist file, and continues to send messages from this position after the restart.
+The location of the persist file depends on the package you installed {{% param "product.abbrev" %}} from, typically it is `/var/lib/syslog-ng/syslog-ng.persist` or `/opt/syslog-ng/var/syslog-ng.persist/var/lib/syslog-ng/syslog-ng.persist`.

 ## Declaration: